 lcon Description 0 0 0 By clicking and holding the left mouse button while moving the mouse, the toolbar may be moved horizontally. Ŧ Allows the toolbar to be pinned or unpinned to the Receiver window.
 If it is unpinned, it will hide when not in use.
 To unhide the toolbar, hover the mouse near the top of the Receiver window.
-HP Velocity Displays the current status of HP Velocity (see HP Velocity (Windows/Linux only) on page 33 for more information).
+HP Velocity Displays the current status of HP Velocity (see HP Velocity on page 33 for more information).
 0 kbit/s Displays the current network bandwidth consumed by the connection.
-0 FPS Displays the number of image updates in frames-per-second. ····· Opens the virtual keyboard (see Using touch features (Windows touch-capable devices only) on page 43 for more information). • Enables the virtual mouse (see Using touch features (Windows touch-capable devices only) on page 43 for more information).
-TIP: The virtual mouse also can be enabled and disabled using the 4-finger tap gesture.
-Adds or removes window borders on the RGS Receiver window. ÷ Toggles Setup Mode (see Setup Mode on page 18).
+0 FPS Displays the number of image updates in frames-per-second.
+Opens the virtual keyboard (see Using touch features (Windows touch-capable devices only) on page 47 for more information). • Enables the virtual mouse (see Using touch features (Windows touch-capable devices only) on page 47 for more information).
+TIP: The virtual mouse also can be enabled and disabled using the 4-finger tap gesture. - Adds or removes window borders on the RGS Receiver window.
+When borders are removed, this icon is grayed out, and a minimize icon and an X (close) icon are displayed. ÷ Toggles Setup Mode (see Setup Mode on page 18 ).
 D C A Sends a virtual Ctrl+Alt+Del command to the sender. ¢ Opens the Settings panel (see RGS Receiver settings on page 19 for more information).